gauravchl/tau-ceti/Readme.md

 - V2 Frontend is built using React(Create React App).
 - It uses GraphQL(Apollo lib) to connect to backend.
 - It uses GraphQL's Subscription over websocket to display reviews in real-time.
+- Most of the styling is done using tailwind css.
-- It is also deployed on Netlify.
+- It is also deployed on Netlify and tests are running on GitHub actions.

   ```bash
   # Quickstart